nberlijn/PowerControl/CONTRIBUTING.md

 # Contributing to PowerControl

 Thank you for considering contributing to PowerControl!
+A few things you should know about contributing:

 * If you're interested in seeing a new feature, create a new issue and describe the feature.
 * If you're fixing a bug without changing the core, feel free to submit a pull request.